• Home

 Where to find the form

-Self-referral form is available on our website.
-Families/young people are welcome to contact us to discuss making a referral
+The self-referral form is available on the website.
+Families/young people are welcome to contact the service to discuss making a referral.

 In mental health crisis situations please advise families to access the crisis pathway.